-Pro Supports keyboard shortcuts
+Pro Customizable keyboard shortcuts

 XYplorer is great for heavy keyboard users.
 Its many keyboard shortcuts are also fully configurable.
 Additionally, XYplorer offers multiple ways to navigate to file system using only a handful of keys.
 That said, one can do things with a mouse like press an icon in a custom column to run a script on the corresponding file or folder.
 Mousers are happy too.

 Create custom columns to display all kinds of info snippets or even interactive links and buttons.

 Pro Developer is active in the forum as well